-As a marketer you are presented with a “finished product” most of the time.
+As a marketer, you are presented with a “finished product” most of the time.
 So, what do you do, at least in the average project?
 You meet with the team, define your hypothesis about the product and it’s appeal, define the message and then the advertising approach and material.
 Most decisions will be based on untested assumptions and data from different projects that were marketing different products.

-If the basic idea of “Lean Startup” is to come up with a Minimum Viable Product (MVP), than the idea of Lean Marketing should be to come up with a Minimum Viable Approach (MVA).
+If the basic idea of “Lean Startup” is to come up with a Minimum Viable Product (MVP), then the idea of Lean Marketing should be to come up with a Minimum Viable Approach (MVA).
 And this means that you need to come up with something to work with to enter the loop first.
 A set of three things:

 - A defined subset of the overall target audience